A creative, land based approach

 So why does this approach work?

 The approach used by Earthen Vision is based on the Triple Spiral Framework © designed and piloted by Sarah West in 2019, which orients individuals around asking, listening, and reciprocating with the natural world while working with creative practices.
-Grounded in eco psychology theory, honed with years of client work, rooted in earth-based ancestral teachings from Europe and North America, and paired with decades of experiencing the embodied impacts of engaging the eco arts, the Triple Spiral Framework © has consistently shown to empower people to be:
+Grounded in eco psychology theory, honed with years of client work, rooted in earth-based ancestral teachings from Europe and North America, and paired with decades of experiencing the embodied impacts of engaging the eco arts, the Triple Spiral Framework © has consistently shown to empower.

-The innovative and experiential approach has successfully supported clients in Indigenous communities, business sector executives, municipal governments, and governmental agencies.
+This innovative and experiential approach has successfully supported clients in Indigenous communities, business sector executives, municipal governments, and governmental agencies.
 It’s also been presented at numerous national and international conferences.

 Sarah actively teaches the Triple Spiral Framework, and the approach is detailed at length in her forthcoming book With Intention, With the Land.